nnaumenko/metaf/bin/docs/_sources/about.rst.txt

 Metaf is released under MIT license.

-This project focuses on using METAR and TAF parsing with Webassembly, however the library is has no extrenal dependencies and can be used in other environments.
+This project focuses on using METAR and TAF parsing with Webassembly, however the library is has no external dependencies and can be used in other environments.

 Metaf library requires C++17.